Constitutie van de Postunie van de Staten van het Amerikaanse Werelddeel, Spanje en Portugal

 126

-Conditions for the Approval of Proposals Pertaining to the General Regulations, Resolutions and Recommendations
+Conditions for the Approval of Proposals Pertaining to the General Regulations, Technical Cooperation Regulations, Resolutions and Recommendations

 CHAPTER